New York State Department of Civil Service Announces Examinations Open to All Qualified Individuals

 - New York State residence is not required.

-Positions exist throughout the State in the State University System; the Department of Correctional Services; the Department of Education; the Department of Health; the Office of Children and Family Services; the Office of General Services; the Office of Mental Health; the Office of Mental Retardation and Developmental Disabilities; and the Office of Parks, Recreation and Historic Preservation.
+Positions exist throughout the State in the State University System; the Department of Corrections and Community Supervision; the Department of Education; the Department of Health; the Office of Children and Family Services; the Office of General Services; the Office of Mental Health; the Office for People with Developmental Disabilities; and the Office of Parks, Recreation and Historic Preservation.

 As a Plant Utilities Engineer 1 on an assigned shift, you would operate, maintain, troubleshoot, repair, test, and calibrate mechanical and electrical equipment providing heat, hot water, ventilation, air conditioning, and electrical distribution in a safe and efficient manner.
 You would make recommendations on major overhauls and replacement of equipment and identify, recommend and develop energy conservation projects.
 You may supervise subordinate staff in the operation and maintenance of heating facilities and mechanical equipment.
 You may also supervise contractors in an emergency or project situation and you may be required to assume responsibility for operations of the overall physical plant.